 Despite being a British institution, until 2015 Claridge’s hadn’t had their tree designed by a British designer yet (this is their official line, at least, but seems to overlook John Galliano, perhaps it’s because he did it for Dior or because he was still persona non grata).

 And the man credited with taking the British fashion brand global celebrated our culture in the only way possible: with brollies.
 100 of them, each one finished in bespoke gold and silver metallic fabric.
-And excitingly (geek alert) each one was laden with thousands of motion-sensor lights, each programmed to sparkle as guests walked by.
+And excitingly each one was laden with thousands of motion-sensor lights, each programmed to sparkle as guests walked by.
 Pretty cool, huh?

 2014 – Dolce & Gabbana